Haufe-Lexware/Haufe-Lexware.github.io/_posts/2017-05-30-Serverless_single_page_apps_with_AWS_React_and_Redux.md

 }
 ```

-The Store is the single point of true,is the place where you store your app state and the store is also able to dispatch actions and tho register receivers.
+The Store is the single point of true, is the place where you store your app state and the store is also able to dispatch actions and to register receivers.
 Here is how you configure it:

 ```export default function configureStore(initialState) {
     const composeEnhancers = window.__REDUX_DEVTOOLS_EXTENSION_COMPOSE__ || compose;